 Oh, hey, Brad.
 What took you so long?

 The beefy lad got close enough that I could smell the alcohol on his breath.
 He was clearly schwasted out of his skull and ready to throw some punches.
-Him getting in my face like this really knocked the confidence right out of me, and I was back to dorky little manlet Sparky.
+His invasion of my personal space took the wind out of my sails, and I was back to dorky little manlet Sparky.

 You win, dude, I’m really sorry.
 You win!
 I'm gonna go do something else.

-Das whut I thought, BEYOTCH!!!
-Git outta here before I slap yo ass so hard you be wearin' it fo' a hat.
+Das whut I thought, BOI!!!
+Git outta here before I smack you so hard you be wearin' yo *520 Hz* ass fo' a hat.

 I had to leave this place before the situation escalated into a bar fight.
-Plus, if Uma Whatshername was taken, I could extrapolate that everyone else worth talking to would be taken as well.
+If Uma Whatshername was taken, I could extrapolate that anybody even remotely worth talking to would already be taken as well.

 Lighten up, kid.
 Let's stay for another hour or two and get that alcohol out of your system.